The Yucatan Symphony Orchestra

-Last year, they performed Rigoletto and this year, Madame Butterfly.
+In their first year of opera, the symphony performed Rigoletto and the next year, Madame Butterfly.
 The talented cast for Madame Butterfly included a local Yucateco singer in a leading role.
 Benjamin and Ross held a reception for Tenor Arturo Martin, celebrating his performance and his new position with the Bonn Opera in Germany where he will be performing for the next few years.

 One of the job functions of the orchestra's musicians is teaching.
-There are quite a few orchestra musicians who are now actively teaching music in local venues to local students, with the hope that eventually the local schools can be a source of future members of Merida's orchestra or other orchestras around the world.
-Many of the musicisans are quite passionate about teaching and performing for people in the Yucatan that have not had exposure to classical music.
-Cuarteto Genesis has performed for small towns outside of Merida, and hopes to continue doing so.
-Elizabeth Arnott and another orchestra member are teaching the Suzuki Method to students at CECUNY, a school here in Merida.
+There were quite a few orchestra musicians who were now actively teaching music in local venues to local students, with the hope that eventually the local schools can be a source of future members of Merida's orchestra or other orchestras around the world.
+Many of the musicians are quite passionate about teaching and performing for people in the Yucatan that have not had exposure to classical music.
+For awhile, Cuarteto Genesis performed for small towns outside of Merida.
+Elizabeth Arnott and another orchestra member taught the Suzuki Method to students at CECUNY, a school here in Merida.
 Elizabeth studied with Dr. Suzuki himself and ran a successful violin school for 20 years in London for children aged 3 to 16.

 As the symphony orchestra has grown and coalesced, it has become the flagship project of the ICY, as it has put Merida on the cultural map in Mexico and Latin America.
-Who knows exactly what has been the impetus, but according to Elizabeth Arnott and others, in the last few years we have seen not only the growth of the symphony, but we have been witnesses to a cultural renaissance in Merida.
+According to Elizabeth Arnott and others, in the last few years we have seen not only the growth of the symphony, but we have been witnesses to a cultural renaissance in Merida.
 The symphony has been host to multiple visiting soloists and conductors from around the world.
 It has performed educational concerts in universities, as well as popular concerts in Izamal, Valladolid and at the reopening of the refurbished church at Uayma.
 It has even performed Swan Lake in support of a performance of the Cuban Ballet.

-Although the Symphony's season is ending in June, it will be back better than ever next September (watch our Events columns for the details!).
-And during the summer, there will be fund-raising events that we sincerely hope our readers will support.
-As lovers of classical music, we encourage you to take advantage of the incredible resource we have here with the Symphony and the José Peón Contreras Theatre.
+The Symphony's season goes from September through June, and has been directed since 2009 by Juan Carlos Lomonáco.
+Each season has continued to improve, always with a full-scale opera production to end the year (in the June timeframe).
+The José Peón Contreras Theatre has undergone many upgrades since we first started attending in 2002, when tiny pieces of the plaster ceiling might float down onto the audience during a performance.
+During the summer, the Symphony holds fund-raising events that we sincerely hope our readers will support.
+As lovers of classical music, we encourage you to take advantage of the incredible resource we have here with the Yucatan Symphony Orchestra and the José Peón Contreras Theatre.
 And we are sure that support of live classical music here will make your Yucatan Living even more fulfilling!